Vinay Bihari

+Political career

 Vinay continuously won 3 elections from the Lauriya assembly constituency of Bihar.
 1st election he won was as an independent candidate in 2010 and then he joined BJP and won continuously two elections in 2015 and 2020 on the ticket of Bharatiya Janata Party.

 He defeated Rankaushal Pratap Singh of RJD who got 39778 votes.
 Vinay Bihari got 57,351 votes in that election.